 Pack your swimsuit and relax on one of Spain’s best golden swathes.
-In Ibiza, try Cala Conta Beach, a 30-minute drive from Ibiza Town, where the aquamarine water laps on the soft shore.
+One of the best things to do in Ibiza is to visit the Cala Conta Beach, a 30-minute drive from Ibiza Town, where the aquamarine water laps on the soft shore.
 Two sections of the beach meet at a large rocky outcrop, where a laidback restaurant and bar await at the top.

 Barceloneta Beach is popular with both locals and tourists because of its central location and excellent facilities in the Catalonian capital.
-Just a short walk from La Rambla and the Christopher Columbus monument, this blissful beach is a perfect destination for both water sports enthusiasts and sun-seekers.
+Just a short walk from La Rambla and the Christopher Columbus monument, this blissful beach is one of Barcelona’s best beaches for both water sports enthusiasts and sun-seekers.

 Facilities include showers, bathrooms, and even free WiFi access.
 Make a reservation at the iconic sail-shaped W Barcelona at the southern tip of the beach for a sunset cocktail after a stint on the sand.